kedro-org/kedro/docs/source/contribution/technical_steering_committee.md

 Quarterly, existing maintainers will curate a list of contributors that have shown regular activity on the project over the prior months and want to become maintainers.
 From this list, maintainer candidates are selected and proposed for a vote.

-Following a successful vote, candidates are added to the `kedro-developers` team on the Kedro GitHub organisation and the `kedro-team` group on the Kedro Discord organisation.
+Following a successful vote, candidates are added to the `kedro-developers` team on the Kedro GitHub organisation and the `kedro-team` channel on the Kedro Slack organisation.

 ## Voting process